MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [action]
 >
-> In `ItemDetailedViewController.swift`, fix the “Cannot force unwrap value of non-optional type ‘Loanee’…” error in the `pressMarkAsReturned` function by removing the “!”:
+> In `ItemDetailedViewController.swift`, fix the `Cannot force unwrap value of non-optional type ‘Loanee’…` error in the `pressMarkAsReturned` function by removing the “!”:
 >
 ```swift
 message: "Are you sure you want to mark this item, \(item.itemTitle), as returned from \(item.loanee.name)?",